The Value of Being a Hoffman Process Graduate

 Andi: These courses are a chance to immerse yourself again.
 When people come to do a graduate course, Boom!, they’re right back in the work.
 It’s also an opportunity to create new community, and deepen your personal connection within.

-If someone can’t commit the time or cost of a Q² or IWL, how does he or she benefit from shorter offerings, such as a Refresher or teleclass?
+If someone can’t commit the time or cost of a Q², how does he or she benefit from shorter offerings, such as a Refresher or teleclass?

 Matt: Refreshers and teleclasses provide a great value in a short amount of time.
 Teleclasses are accessible throughout the world, and present great topics.
 And, they can be accessed for up to 30 days after the actual teleclass, giving you a longer timeframe for flexibility.